Properties of Orlon Acrylic Fabric

 Drapability

-The drapability of this fibre varies with the type of fibre.
+The drapability of this fibre varies with the type of fibre used.
 Generally speaking, it provides satisfactory draping qualities.

 Heat Conductivity

-Like all Acrylics, it does not conduct heat rapidly; therefore, the fabrics of this fibre can be warm.
-The fibre has a dog-bone cross-section, which provides overlapping and bulk (with little weight).
-As a result, fabrics of Orlon staple have about 20% greater insulating power per ounce (28 g) of fibre than wool fabrics.
-Since an ounce of this fabric is thicker than an ounce of wool fabric, it is possible to obtain an Orlon fabric that, while being as wide and as warm as wool, is about 20% lighter weight.
-The warmth of the yarns can be increased by bulking through the use of particular types of Orlon and by blending with the high-shrinkage type Orlon.
+Like all acrylics, it does not conduct heat rapidly; therefore, the fabric of this fibre can be warm.
+The fibre has a dog-bone cross-section, which provides overlapping and bulk with little weight.
+As a result, fabrics made of Orlon staple have about 20% greater insulating power per ounce (28 g) of fibre than wool fabrics.
+Since an ounce of this fabric is thicker than an ounce of wool, it is possible to obtain an Orlon fabric that is as wide and warm as wool but about 20% lighter.
+The warmth of the yarns can be increased by bulking through the use of particular types of Orlon and by blending with high-shrinkage orlon.

 Absorbency